+By Stephen Kane.
+Last updated 25th October 2023.
 This online guide will look at what’s involved in the process of making a hip injury claim.
 When you’re involved in an accident where your hip is injured, recovery can be a lengthy process.

 When you’ve sustained your hip injury at work, in a road traffic accident or because of an accident in public, you might be entitled to make a broken hip claim.
 You could be entitled to compensation if your accident was due to someone else’s negligence who owed you a duty of care.

 Below, we’ll give you vital information you need to feel confident in pursuing your broken hip claim.
-For free legal advice, get in touch with our personal injury claims team by calling 0161 696 9685, using our online form or by chatting to us in the bottom right of this screen.
+For free legal advice, get in touch with our personal injury claims team by calling 0161 696 9685, using our online form or by chatting with us in the bottom right of this screen.

 Select a Section